losborne24/Travelling-Saleman-Problem/tourfiles/README.md

-Example tours found by AI search
+Example tours output from the search algorithms.